 Full text of the New York Times, 1980 - present.
 See separate link for New York Times Historical Archive.
 This resource is licensed by the MINITEX Library Information Network with state appropriations from the Minnesota Higher Education Services Office (MHESO) and the Minnesota Department of Education.

-The New York Times (late edition, East Coast edition) is available, beginning with 2008, as full text images through the ProQuest Digital Microfilm interface.
-The most current issues are not available because of the publishing schedule.
+The New York Times (late edition, East Coast edition) is available, beginning with 2008, as full text images through the ProQuest Digitized Newspapers interface.
+The issues from the latest 3 months are not available.

 Limited access to America's Newspapers of record for local, regional, and national U.S. newspapers--click on the link for St. Paul Pioneer Press.
 Portal for other Newsbank databases including America's News Magazines and the Latin American Newspapers

-A partial collection from Newspaper Archives covering historical newspapers from Minnesota, North Dakota, South Dakota, Nebraska, Missouri and Oklahoma.
+A partial collection from Newspapers.Com covering historical newspapers from Minnesota, North Dakota, South Dakota, Nebraska, Missouri and Oklahoma.
 Digital reproductions of newspapers from counties and cities from the 19th and 20th centuries.